 Mention pufas too as a relevant biological thing

 Materials and Methods

+From Serina: Looking great so far!
+In general, I just changed details (see comments).
+Overall don’t worry about putting in the references right now.
+If you’re running short on time those can always be added in later (even this fall).
+Priority is getting the results down in writing while they’re fresh in your mind.
+If you have time (e.g. after you’ve got a results draft) I would consider breaking the methods and results up into sub-headings like ‘Machine learning,’ ‘Phylogenetics’ etc. to break up the text a bit.
+Nice job, I know you’ve been working hard!

 Literature was searched to acquire optimum growth temperature and isolation information for the 20 psychrophiles and thermophiles from which oleAs were ordered.
 Optimal growth temperature was also found for many of the 73 organisms with oleAs from previous experiments in the Wackett lab.

 The Xanthamonas campestris oleABCD genes and the pfaA gene from Shewanella oneidensis were blasted against the genomes of the 20 psychrophiles and thermophiles.
 Hits with greater than 25% identity and 75% query cover were kept for analysis.
 Phylogenetic trees were built with MEGA X software using (alignment type), the maximum-likelihood method, and 500 bootstraps.
 The gene diagram was formed from the blast hits described earlier, localized on the oleA and removing any relevant genes farther than 10,000 bp away.